nilearn/nilearn/doc/manipulating_visualizing/manipulating_images.rst

 The data are downloaded only once and stored locally, in one of the following directories (in order of priority):

+  * default system paths used by third party softwares that may already have downloaded of could benefit of this data
   * the folder specified by `data_dir` parameter in the fetching function if it is specified
   * the global environment variable `NILEARN_SHARED_DATA` if it exists